How does COVID-19 effect therapy? (Updated 03/03/2022)

-Why are we doing to protect clients if an in-person session is required?
+What are we doing to protect clients if an in-person session is held?

 If you desire, I am okay with you wearing a mask during our session.
 I also will wear a mask if you request me to.
 Masks may cause their to be some difficulties in communication, but precaution can be taken if needed.

-I further attempt to keep the air moving in the office regularly.
-I will open all windows, although it may become warm in the office or cold.
-If you request that I close them, then I will do so.
-I also have hand sanitizer and wipe down surfaces when people leave after each in-person session.
+I further attempt to keep the air moving in the office as regularly as possible.
+I will open all windows if requested, although it may become warm or cold in the office.
+I attempt to wipe down surfaces when people leave after each in-person session.
 Further, I can accommodate doing sessions outside, if desired.
-This may decrease the possibility of privacy, but will decrease the risk of exposure to COVID-19.
+This may decrease the possibility of privacy, but will decrease the risk of exposure to a virus.

 How do I accept payment and handle paperwork?